MicrosoftDocs/windows-iot-public/windows-iot/iot-enterprise/Soft-Real-Time/Soft-Real-Time-Device.md

 >[!TIP]
 >
-> A good example of managing updates during downtime can be found in the UWF documentation: [Service UWF-protected devices](/windows-hardware/customize/enterprise/service-uwf-protected-devices) If you are using UWF and Soft Real-time (and you likely already are) then this process should take care of the OS update need for both features at the same time.
+> A good example of managing updates during downtime can be found in the UWF documentation: [Service UWF-protected devices](/windows-hardware/customize/enterprise/service-uwf-protected-devices) If you are using UWF and Soft Real-time then this process should take care of the OS update need for both features at the same time.

 4. Set the [WindowsIoT CSP](#what-is-the-windowsiot-csp) for real-time performance.